charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 ### TypeError: Unicode-objects must be encoded before hashing

 The sister error of the aforementioned 'buffer interface', this one is spit out by `hashlib.sha1("hash this")`.
-It can be easily resolved by the same method as above, though check out the following paragraph for a deeper insight.
+It can be easily resolved by the same method as above, though check out the following paragraph for a closer look.
 I only mention it because this message is _much_ more human-readable than the 'buffer interface' one.

 ### Creating info_hash

 The spec on TheoryOrg says this about the info hash:
 > __info\_hash:__ urlencoded 20-byte SHA1 hash of the _value_ of the _info_ key from the Metainfo file.
 Note that the _value_ will be a bencoded dictionary, given the definition of the info _key_ above.

 I have strong issues with the wording here.
 Hashing with sha1 returns a sha1 object, and to get the hash string you can use one of two methods - `digest()` and `hexdigest()`.
-In Python2 both methods will return a bytes object, so you should be able to use "my_hash.hexdigest()[:20]" and think that it's right \(it's not\).
+In Python2 both methods will return a bytes object, so you should be able to use `my_hash.hexdigest()[:20]` and think that it's right \(it's not\).
 I think a better phrasing for __info hash__ goes as follows \(bold emphasis on changes\):

 > __info\_hash__: urlencoded 20-byte SHA1 hash __string, parsed as binary data,__ of the __bencoded _info_ key from the Metainfo file__.